alfatihtalab/WagglePowerBI/README.md

 Below is a quick demonestration about the project components.

-### Data Model:
-A snapshot of the data model is provided below and can be found on `Waggle-data-model.png` on this repo.

 ### Report Requirements:
 - The CEO is curious about the following questions: